alvaro319/FetchRecipes/README.md

 ### Additional Information

-I will be adding more features over time and maybe making the code even more efficient and scalable.
-I may add a launch screen along with a view that will require a user to onboard and authenticate.
-Perhaps I may add a new target in this project to do XCTesting as well as add a second view for each recipe to show a Details View.
-More to come in the near future.
+I will be adding more features over time.
+Some features that may be added are an icon/launch screen along with adding an additional target to this project to include XCTesting.
+I was also thinking of creating a Details View when the user selects a recipe from a row.